 Did you visit Kunming too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery KunmingCheck the gallery for more photos taken during this trip.
+Gallery KunmingClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.